Learn the Complete Step-By-Step Process to Get Your Product Ideas Into the Market

 - Should I work with an agent or consultant?

-- Are there other methods to sell or license my idea?
+- What are the other methods to sell or license my idea?

 The Invention Success Kit helps you get past any frustration, avoid being ripped off, and to help realize your dreams.